koopjs/koop-cli/README.md

 Commands:
-  koop new <type> <name>  create a new koop project koop add <type> <name>  add a new plugin to the current app koop serve [path]       run a koop server for the current project koop serve              run a koop server for the current project
+  koop new <type> <name>  create a new koop project koop add <type> <name>  add a new plugin to the current app koop test               run tests in the current project koop serve [path]       run a Koop server for the current project

 Options:
   --quiet    supress all console messages except errors